collapsed-stacks/startups/questions/11925/hire-employee-in-another-country.md

 - tagged: `employees`, `australia`
 - score: 2

-<p>I've got a one man business in the US that is doing pretty well, and I am interested in hiring someone part time.  </p>
+I've got a one man business in the US that is doing pretty well, and I am interested in hiring someone part time.

-<p>For a couple reasons, I would like to hire someone in Australia or New Zealand.
-First, to be able to respond to customers when I'm asleep, and second, my business has more relevance to these countries than many other countries.</p>
+For a couple reasons, I would like to hire someone in Australia or New Zealand.
+First, to be able to respond to customers when I'm asleep, and second, my business has more relevance to these countries than many other countries.

-<p>How does a small business in the US go about hiring a part-time employee in Australia or New Zealand?</p>
+How does a small business in the US go about hiring a part-time employee in Australia or New Zealand?

-<p>I'll probably start with an independent contractor relationship, but if I find someone good, I'd like to have them be a proper employee.</p>
+I'll probably start with an independent contractor relationship, but if I find someone good, I'd like to have them be a proper employee.

 ## Answer 11944